 Learning Objective: 1.4 Describe the role of sacred sites in prehistoric culture.
+Topic: Sacred Sites: The Example of the Americas Difficulty Level: Moderate Skill Level: Understand the Concepts

 Owing to their size and facial features, Olmec heads such as in this example are believed to have been c) portrayals of helmeted athletes.